enso-org/hiring/positions/senior-libs-developer.md

 ## Requirements
 We have a few particular skills that we're looking for in this role:

-- Good experience and knowledge of a modern OO language (e.g. Java or C#)
+- Good experience and knowledge of a modern OO language (e.g. Java or C#).
-- Solid understanding of basic algorithms and data structures
+- Solid understanding of basic algorithms and data structures.
-- Ability to pick up new technologies and languages
+- Ability to pick up new technologies and languages.
-- Strong problem solving skills but willing to ask for help when needed
+- Strong problem solving skills but willing to ask for help when needed.
-- Passionate about building well-structured and maintainable code
+- Passionate about building well-structured and maintainable code.
-- Friendly, with good communication skill
+- Friendly, with good communication skill.

 It would be a big bonus if you had:

-- Interest in functional languages
+- Interest in functional languages (Agda, Haskell, Idris, OCaml)
 - Interest in data science
 - Experience in designing APIs
 - Experience in SQL and database technologies